HL7/FHIR-us-pq-cmc-fda/input/pagecontent/index.md

 <span style="color:  #333333;;">At HL7, the PQ/CMC Project will create a single IG which will have MANY Profiles.
 HL7 allows balloting of an IG for specific Profiles.
 The Composition profiles will refer to other profiles which may or may not refer to other profiles.
 An instance of a Composition profile will contain all instances of the cascade of referred profile, creating a complete document.
 The Composition Profiles are </span>
 <br>

+* eCTD Substance General Information
+* eCTD Substance Control of Materials Composition
+* eCTD Substance General Information
-* eCTD Batch Formula Composition
+* eCTD Substance Container Closure System Composition
 * eCTD Specification Composition
 * eCTD Batch Analyses Composition
+* eCTD Product Description and Composition
+* eCTD Batch Formula Composition
+* eCTD Product Characterization of Impurities Composition
-* eCTD Stability Data Composition
+* eCTD Product Container Closure System Composition

 <span style="color:  #333333;;">The PQ/CMC Profile design and development of IG is being bound to the FHIR Build definition at [https://build.fhir.org/](https://build.fhir.org/) and NOT to the FHIR Release 4.5.0. </span>